 For Sealing Delicate of Textured Surfaces

 Sometimes the act of brushing or rubbing on a sealer can disturb surface treatments such as mica powders.
 And a sealer can actually dissolve the surface treatment, like happens when you put Varathane onto alcohol inks.
 And sometimes you do want to seal finely textured surfaces without getting air bubbles or pooling.
 In these cases a spray varnish would be great, but most spray varnishes can cause polymer clay to become sticky over time.
-There is one brand of spray varnish, called PYM II, that is completely clay safe and really gives a great effect.
-It sets and stabilizes mica powders and can help seal alcohol inks with a quick, light coat.
+There are two brands of spray varnish that are completely clay safe and really gives a great effect.
+PYM II is one brand, and Helmar Crystal Kote Matte is another.
+They sets and stabilizes mica powders and can help seal alcohol inks with a quick, light coat.
 After that, you can layer subsequent coats to give a thicker seal or you can use another type of sealer.
-Yes, you can use Varathane or Ren Wax over the top of PYM II.
+Yes, you can use Varathane or Ren Wax over the top of PYM II and Helmar.

 Sealers to Avoid